Here's a thought experiment that'll blow your mind (premise of which comes from Tony Robbins):

 Jim: I got an idea, guys.
 What if we make a plastic dumbbell you have to shake like this?

 Bob: I don’t know Jim.
 That looks a lot like how a guy masturbates.
-Don’t you think guys will have enough experience to know doing this every day won’t make them ripped because, if it did, they’d already be ripped?
+Don’t you think guys will have enough experience to know doing this *shakes hand up and down* every day won’t make them ripped because, if it did, they’d already be ripped?

 Jim: No, Bob.
 You don’t understand.
 These idiots don’t think in models.
 And apparently you don’t either.
 You’re fired.